 Table A-1.
-2005 LWC Planning Area permanent resident population estimates Table A-2.
-Public Water Supply (PWS) and Domestic Self-Supply (DSS) population projections for the LWC Planning Area Table A-3.
-Net and gross water demand projections for PWS and DSS under average rainfall and 1-in-10 year drought conditions in Charlotte County Table A-4.
-Net and gross water demand projections for PWS and DSS under average rainfall and 1-in-10 year drought conditions in Collier County Table A-5.
-Net and gross water demand projections for PWS and DSS under average rainfall and 1-in-10 year drought conditions in Glades County Table A-6.
-Net and gross water demand projections for PWS and DSS under average rainfall and 1-in-10 year drought conditions in Hendry County Table A-7.
-Net and gross water demand projections for PWS and DSS under average rainfall and 1-in-10 year drought conditions in Lee County Table A-8.
-Net and gross water demand projections for PWS and DSS under average rainfall and 1-in-10 year drought conditions in the LWC Planning Area14 Table A-9.
-Industrial/Commercial/Institutional (ICI) Self-Supply demand projections Table A-10.
-Acreage for golf courses in the LWC Planning Area Table A-11.
-Acreage for Landscape Self-Supply in the LWC Planning Area Table A-12.
-Summary of total acres for Recreational (REC) Self-Supply in the LWC Planning Area 19 Table A-13.
-Net irrigation demands for Recreational (golf courses) and Landscape Self-Supply under average rainfall and 1-in-10 year drought conditions in the LWC Planning Area 19 Table A-14.
-Gross irrigation demands for Recreational (golf courses) and Landscape Self-Supply under average rainfall and 1-in-10 year drought conditions in the LWC Planning Area 20 Table A-15.
-Power Generation (PWR) Self-Supply demands in the LWC Planning Area Table A-16.
-Estimated irrigation efficiency for each type of irrigation system Table A-17.
-Gross irrigation requirements for citrus crop acreage in the LWC Planning Area Table A-18.
-Gross irrigation requirements for other fruits and nuts crop acreage in the LWC Planning Area Table A-19.
-Gross irrigation requirements for vegetables, melons, and berries crops in the LWC Planning Area Table A-20.
+2005 LWC Planning Area permanent resident population estimates 5 Table A-2.
+PWS and DSS population projections for the LWC Planning Area 7 Table A-3.
+Net and gross water demand projections in MGD for PWS and DSS under average rainfall and 1-in-10 year drought conditions in Charlotte County 9 Table A-4.
+Net and gross water demand projections in MGD for PWS and DSS under average rainfall and 1-in-10 year drought conditions in Collier County.
+10 Table A-5.
+Net and gross water demand projections in MGD for PWS and DSS under average rainfall and 1-in-10 year drought conditions in Glades County 11 Table A-6.
+Net and gross water demand projections in MGD for PWS and DSS under average rainfall and 1-in-10 year drought conditions in Hendry County 12 Table A-7.
+Net and gross water demand projections in MGD for PWS and DSS under average rainfall and 1-in-10 year drought conditions in Lee County.
+13 Table A-8.
+Net and gross water demand projections in MGD for PWS and DSS under average rainfall and 1-in-10 year drought conditions in the LWC Planning Area 14 Table A-9.
+ICI Self-Supply demand projections.
+16 Table A-10.
+Acreage for golf courses in the LWC Planning Area 18 Table A-11.
+Acreage for landscape self-supply in the LWC Planning Area 18 Table A-12.
+Summary of total acres for REC Self-Supply in the LWC Planning Area 19 Table A-13.
+Net irrigation demands for REC Self-Supply under average rainfall and 1-in-10 year drought conditions in the LWC Planning Area 19 Table A-14.
+Gross irrigation demands for REC Self-Supply under average rainfall and 1-in-10 year drought conditions in the LWC Planning Area 20 Table A-15.
+PWR Self-Supply demands in the LWC Planning Area 21 Table A-16.
+Estimated irrigation efficiency for each type of irrigation system 24 Table A-17.
+Gross irrigation requirements for citrus crop acreage in the LWC Planning Area 27 Table A-18.
+Gross irrigation requirements for other fruits and nuts crop acreage in the LWC Planning Area.
+28 Table A-19.
+Gross irrigation requirements for vegetables, melons, and berries crops in the LWC Planning Area.
+30 Table A-20.
 Gross irrigation requirements for sugarcane crop acreage in the LWC Planning Area 31 Table A-21.
 Gross irrigation requirements for other field crops acreage in the LWC Planning Area 32 Table A-22.
-Gross irrigation requirements for sod acreage in the LWC Planning Area Table A-23.
-Gross irrigation requirements for greenhouse/nursery acreage in the LWC Planning Area Table A-24.
-Water requirements for the miscellaneous - cattle watering category in the LWC Planning Area
+Gross irrigation requirements for sod acreage in the LWC Planning Area 34 Table A-23.
+Gross irrigation requirements for greenhouse/nursery acreage in the LWC Planning Area.
+35 Table A-24.
+Water requirements for the miscellaneous - cattle watering category in the LWC Planning Area.
+36